Tlbowman42/F24_Team7_Lochinvar-Fan-Controller/Reports/Ethan - Ports & Buttons Sub.md

 Constraint one requires that proper soldering procedures, training, equipment, and materials are used.
 Following such guidelines will ensure safety and stable connections for the user of the tool and those working on it.

 # Overview of Proposed Solution
 There will be two Molex connectors on the board.
 One is for Fan Driving mode, the Fan Molex, and the other is for Fan Simulation Mode, Control Molex.
 Both are used for the Monitoring mode.
 The Fan Molex has PWM Input and a Tach Output.
 The Control Molex has Tach Input and a PWM output.
-In other words, for the Fan Molex the board is receiving a PWM signal and sending a Tach signal and for the Control Molex the board is recieving a Tach signal and sending a PWM signal.
+In other words, for the Fan Molex the board is receiving a PWM signal and sending a Tach signal and for the Control Molex the board is receiving a Tach signal and sending a PWM signal.

 There will be two 40 pin receptacle connectors for the 80 Morpho pins on the Nucleo board.
-This will be what allows the rest of the board to send and recieve signals from the microcontroller.
+This will be what allows the rest of the board to send and receive signals from the microcontroller.

 There will be two 2 wire terminal blocks for the board to connect to the external flyback converter that takes in 24 V and will return 5 V. The flyback converter is a seperate smaller PCB from the main PCB